-While Apple's take on the connected home focuses on simplicity, it can still be a little daunting if you are new to the world of smart gadgets.
-That's why we've put together this guide: to give you all the information you'll need (and then some!) to set up and the best HomeKit devices and apps.
+While Apple's take on the connected home focuses on simplicity through the Home app, it can still be a little daunting if you are new to the world of smart gadgets.
+That's why we've put together this guide: to give you all the information you'll need (and then some!) to set up and take advantage of the best HomeKit devices and apps.
 So don't worry, you'll be controlling your home with Siri and the Home app in no time!

 How HomeKit and Matter work